 They are very nice.
 They make the rooms seem much more personal and individual not so much like a hospital institution.
 They are also much more pleasing to look at and add artwork to the unit.
 Also the residents seem very pleased and take pride in their doors/rooms.

 – Member of staff | Bedford Campus, Northwood in Nova Scotia, Canada

 An explorative study on the added value of True Doors for residents of care homes.

-This initial proof of concept research, conducted by the Trimbos Institute, a global centre of excellence for mental health research, is available to anyone interested in learning more about the effect of True Doors on the orientation, mood, memories, feeling of privacy, general atmosphere and social interaction for Elders with dementia or people with psychiatric problems living in a nursing home.
+This initial proof of concept research, conducted by the Trimbos Institute, a global centre of excellence for mental health research, is available to anyone interested in learning more about the effect of True Doors on the orientation, mood, memories, feeling of privacy, general atmosphere and social interaction for elders with dementia or people with psychiatric problems living in a nursing home.

-Transform impersonal hallways into neighbourhoods with homes.
+Transform impersonal hallways into neighborhoods with homes.

 Help people to recognize and find their own doors.
 Increase privacy and sense of safety.
 Stimulate reminiscence and social interaction.
 Help elders feel at home, and energize staff with a beautiful workplace.